 Biomarkers assays are performed on samples collected during the Phase 3 study.
 Biomarkers are measured and analysed to detect potential correlates of risk and/ or protection.

-A study protocol should be prepared for Phase 4 studies designed to confirm vaccine effectiveness in the target population under field conditions, to evaluate the duration of protection and possible need for booster immunisations.
+Study protocols should be prepared for Phase 4 studies designed to confirm vaccine effectiveness in the target population under field conditions, to evaluate the duration of protection and possible need for booster immunisations.

-See Stage I Function ‘Regulatory’
+See also Function ‘Regulatory’

 For adolescents/adults, the value dossier needs to describe different possible implementation strategies (delivery platform for primary vaccination and for catch up).
 Co-administration strategies with existing recommended vaccines (HPV) will provide significant public health and economic value.
 The potential need for implementation studies based on Phase 3 data also has to be addressed.